 Recognizing that the Summer Youth Employment program only accepts youth identified as “at-risk” who are case managed, it is important to note that in order to take part in this program youth will be referred via their case managers.
 There is no open application process for non-case managed youth.
 Learn more about opportunities available through Kenosha County and Professional Services Group.

 Youth entering the program complete an assessment phase including academic, financial and social needs.

 This is followed up by in-depth career workshops that teach life skills, career goals, job specific skills, job responsibilities, etc. It also includes tutoring, mentoring, dropout prevention and stay in school activities.

-The ultimate goal of the Youth Employment program is to have each participant obtain unsubsidized employment during or upon completion of the program.
+The ultimate goal of the Boys and Girls Club of Kenosha’s Youth Employment program is to have each participant obtain unsubsidized employment during or upon completion of the program.
 Youth are led through job training, work experience and career search and are aided in finding unsubsidized employment.
 Follow-up on youth progress is conducted after job placement.

 Summer Program Enhanced with Kenosha County and Community Action funding: